 Inclusion Manager to closely monitor and report on the impact of provision for PP pupils at termly Governors’ meetings.

-Pupil Well-being Coordinator to monitor and report on the impact of attendance at Breakfast Club and overall attendance.Robust approach to absenteeism - Pupil Well-being Coordinator to take a more rigorous approach with families, with support from EWO.
+Safeguarding and Welfare Officer to monitor and report on the impact of attendance at Breakfast Club and overall attendance.Robust approach to absenteeism - Safeguarding and Welfare Officer to take a more rigorous approach with families, with support from EWO.
 Attendance meetings to be held with parents of persistent absentees and those at risk of low attendance.

 Target all pupils eligible for PP funding to attend Easter School (Year 2 and Year 6).